InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

   Dogmas involving the topology of the Heavenly Realms, however only the Outer Heavens are canonical.
 - Judgment:
-  The process by which consciousnesses are sorted into the Heaavenly Realms.
+  The process by which consciousnesses are sorted into the Heavenly Realms.
 - The Prophets:
   People throughout history who have had firsthand encounters with the Celestial Beings.
 - The Divine Books: